Kuwait Travel Information

 A service charge of 15 percent is usually added to bills in restaurants and hotels; if not a tip of 10 percent is acceptable.
 Additional tipping is only expected in more expensive hotels.
 Taxi drivers appreciate a small tip for long journeys.
-Baggage handlers, petrol attendants and assistants can also be tipped a small amount, which is common practice for many people.
+Baggage handlers, petrol attendants and assistants can also be tipped a small amount; this is common practice.

 When travelling outside Kuwait City keep to tarmac roads and take care on beaches and picnic spots because landmines and other unexploded ordnance still litters the countryside.
 Driving in Kuwait is hazardous, local drivers being negligent and reckless, so constant vigilance is essential.

 Photography near industrial, military or government buildings is illegal, including oil fields.
-Religious customs should be respected, particularly during the month of Ramadan when eating, drinking and smoking during daylight hours should be discreet, as it is forbidden by the Muslim culture and punishable by law.
+Religious customs should be respected, particularly during the month of Ramadan when eating, drinking and smoking during daylight hours should be discreet, as it is forbidden and punishable by law.
 It is important to carry identification at all times.

 The international dialling code for Kuwait is +965.
 Full international direct dialling is available.
 Local mobile service providers operate on GSM networks, which have active roaming agreements with most international mobile phone operators.
 All telecommunications services are of a high quality in Kuwait, however, there are occasional disruptions to internet connections nationwide.
 Internet cafes are available throughout Kuwait.